OrderWeasel/backend/README.md

-# OrderWeasel
+# OrderWeasel (backend API)

 ## Description

 OrderWeasel is a web application that integrates with Square to provide convienent pick-up orders.
-This is the backend API.

 ## Quick Start